 While many companies already use the very handy single cup multiple panel urine tests that detect the presence of a dozen or so controlled substances from just one urine sample, they can opt for the much less expensive MET test strips which can quickly and accurately detect the presence of meth in a urine sample for less than a dollar.

-MET Test Strips: How do these tests work?
+MET Drug Test Strips: How do these tests work?

 It’s that easy!